DonJ92/DonJ92/Readme.md

 The way to get started is to quit talking and begin doing.

-- 🔭 I’m currently working on: PM and developing services.
+- 🔭 I’m currently working on: Software Engineer
 - 💻 Experience, knowledge, and technology that can be utilized:
   - Experience in defining requirements and system designing
   - Development Skills